global-121/121-platform/README.md

 To start an individual interface in development mode:
 - Run `npm run start:<interface-name>`, where `<interface-name>` is one of `pa`, `aw`, `ho`, `referral`.
 - Or explore the specific options(to run the native Android version, for example) as defined in each interface's own `package.json` or `README.md`.

-## Testing
-- Scenarios of end-to-end/integration-tests for the whole platform are described in [`/features`](features/#readme).
-- Each component has its own individual tests:
-  - Unit-tests and UI-tests for all interfaces; Run with `npm test` in each `interfaces/*`-folder.
-  - Unit-tests and integration-tests for all services; Run with `npm test` in each `services/*`-folder.

 ## Common problems with Local Environment set-up
 If the swagger UI is not accessible after installing docker and setting up services, we can take following steps to debug: